rshdd/rshdd/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

-<p>Welcome to my page!
-I'm Raschid Llamas, fullstack web developer, computer science & computer graphics engineer and Blockchain Enthusiast from <b>Guadalajara, México</b>
+<p>Welcome to my Github page!
+I'm Raschid Llamas, computer science & computer graphics engineer and Blockchain Enthusiast from <b>Guadalajara, México</b>

- This is the place where I upload most of my university stuff, my own proyects and where I break things :rofl:
+ This is the place where I upload most of my university stuff, my own proyects and stuff I sometimes break :rofl:

 - 🔭 &nbsp;I’m currently working on my own resume website :wink:
 - 🌱 &nbsp;I’m currently learning advanced and complex data structures and algorithms
 - 💬 &nbsp;Ask me about anything related to Blockchain Dapp's, NFT's, Python, Fullstack Web Development and Gaming
 - 📫 &nbsp;How to reach me: <a rel="me" href="raschidllamas@hotmail.com">raschidllamas@hotmail.com</a>
 - 👨‍💻 &nbsp;Currently on my journey to become a Computer Science and Computer Graphical Engineer.
-I have a great passion for big projects that require problem solving
+I have a great passion for big projects that require problem solving and teamwork
 - ⚡ &nbsp;Fun fact: I :heart: my dogs Yak and Pepper :dog: and also :heart: lifting heavy weights 🏋️

 <p align="center">🔗Connect with me